isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-path-browsers/c-create-path-browsers.md

 ---
 description: You can create a path browser from a graph, table, or process map.
-seo-description: You can create a path browser from a graph, table, or process map.
-seo-title: Creating path browsers
 solution: Analytics
 title: Creating path browsers
 topic: Data workbench